-D. Safety Equipment
+D. Safety Equipment:

-- o Eye protection will be worn by all participants, leaders and observers whenever there is live fire. - o Rifle and shotgun participants, leaders and observes will wear ear protection when there is live fire. - o Archery participants, leaders and observers will wear ear protection when the archery range is located near to a gun range when there is live fire.

-E. Minimization of Lead Exposure

-No persons will eat or drink until washing hands after being on the range.
+- Eye, ear, and arm protection (as appropriate) will be worn by all participants, leaders and observers whenever there is live fire. - Rifle and shotgun participants: leaders and observers will wear ear protection during live fire. - Archery participants: leaders and observers will wear ear protection when the archery range is located near to gun range when there is live fire. - E. Minimization of Lead Exposure: No persons will eat or drink until washing hands after being on the range.
 If water is not available leaders will provide anti-bacterial moist towel-lets, water-less soap, or similar product for wiping hands once shooting has concluded.